 Performance changes only make sense for shared nodes; calculating the gain or loss between two shared nodes is as simple as subtracting their numbers.

-When a portion of the graph is different for profile A and B, the performance gain or lose can be calculated by subtracting the number of the first shared node before the split and the first shared node after the split.
+When a portion of the graph is different for profile A and B, the performance gain or loss can be calculated by subtracting the number of the first shared node before the split and the first shared node after the split.

 Let’s take some examples: